MoriyaShiine/enchancement/README.md

   * Ender Pearls deal no damage upon use.
   * (Enchanted) Golden Apples can only be consumed when hungry.
 * Rebalance Enchantments
-  * Fire Aspect can be used like Flint and Steel while sneaking.
+  * Renames Fire Aspect to Molten.
-  * Fire Aspect applies for less time and its fire does not affect movement.
+  * Molten applies for less time.
+  * Molten's fire does not affect movement.
+  * Blocks mined by items with Molten are smelted.
+  * Items with Molten are usable as Flint and Steel while sneaking.
+  * Mining tools can have Molten.
+  * Maces cannot have Molten.
   * Lunge doesn't require hunger to use.
   * Channeling ignites entities with melee attacks.
   * Channeling can be activated without thunder.
   * Channeling chains lightning to nearby entities.
   * Lightning spawned from Channeling will not destroy items or cause fire.
   * Riptide is weaker.
-  * Maces cannot have Fire Aspect.
   * Mace enchantments can be applied with less fall distance.
   * Wind Burst can launch Wind Charges on use.
   * Luck of the Sea also reduces fishing time.